drbean/edit/tsailin/pasteur_perspective.md

 sources of support (Clark, 2004; Van Looy et al., 2011).
-Although the tensions impede the transformation of traditional universities into more entrepreneurial ones, many universities have attempted to create favorable contexts for these dual activities by providing new organizational changes, including in university leadership, climate, formal incentives, technology transfer office support, and faculty engagement promotion (Klofsten et al., 2019; Perkmann et al., 2013).
+Although the tensions impede the transformation of traditional universities into more entrepreneurial ones, many universities have attempted to create favorable contexts for these dual tracks by providing new organizational changes, including in university leadership, climate, formal incentives, technology transfer office support, and faculty engagement promotion (Klofsten et al., 2019; Perkmann et al., 2013).